Unity in Diversity

 Application and Application Process

-- Fill out the Unity in Diversity Funds Online Application Form and submit by submission deadline (see below).
+- Fill out the Unity in Diversity Fund Proposal Form on Orgsync and submit by 5:00 P.M. on the submission deadline (see below).

-- Complete applications will be reviewed by the Department of Student Diversity & Multicultural Affairs the week following the deadline.
+- Completed applications will be reviewed by the Department of Student Diversity & Multicultural Affairs the week following the deadline.

 - Decisions will be sent out 1–2 weeks from the deadline.